Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 If $K$ is a field $\ff$, and $\BB$ is the set $\{+, \times\}$, we have an \emph{arithmetic circuit} over $\ff$.
 If $K = \{0,1\}$, and $\BB$ is a collection of Boolean functions, we have a \emph{Boolean circuit} over the basis $\BB$.
 We define two bases here.
 The first is the \emph{standard basis} $\BS$ containing the functions $\land$, $\lor$, and $\neg$.
 The second is the \emph{threshold basis} $\BT$ which is the union of $\BS$ and $\{t_{\geq k} : k \in \nats\}$, where for each $k \in \nats$, $t_{\geq k}$ is defined for a string $\vec{x} \in \{0, 1\}^*$ so that $t_{\geq k}(\vec{x}) = 1$ if, and only if, the number of $1$s in $\vec{x}$ at least $k$.
 We call a circuit defined over this basis a \emph{threshold circuit}.
 Another useful Boolean function is $t_{=k}$, which is defined by $t_{=k}(x) = t_{\leq k}(x) \land \neg t_{\leq k+1}(x)$.
 We do not explicitly include it in the basis as it is easily defined in $\BT$.

 In general, we require that a basis contain only functions that are invariant under all permutations of their inputs.
-That is, for all $f \in \BB$ such that $f: K^n \ra K$ for some $n \in \nats$ then for all $\sigma \in \sym_n$ and $M \in K^n$ we have $f (M \circ \sigma) = f(M)$.
+That is, if $f \in \BB$ is such that $f: K^n \ra K$ for some $n \in \nats$ then for all $\sigma \in \sym_n$ and $M \in K^n$ we have $f (M \circ \sigma) = f(M)$.
 We call such a function $f$ \emph{fully symmetric}.
 The arithmetic functions $+$ and $\times$ and all of the Boolean functions in $\BT$ and $\BS$ are fully symmetric.
 Let $C$ be a circuit defined over such a basis with variables $X$ and values $K$.
-We evaluate $C$ for an assignment $M \in K^X$ by evaluating each gate labelled by some $x \in X$ to $M(x)$ and each gate labelled by some $k \in K$ to $k$, and then recursively evaluating each gate according to its corresponding basis element.
+We evaluate $C$ for an assignment $M \in K^X$ by evaluating each gate labelled by some $x \in X$ to $M(x)$ and each gate labelled by some $k \in K$ to $k$, and then recursively evaluating each gate $g$ according to its corresponding basis element.
+That is $g$ gets the value obtained by applying the function labelling $g$ to the set of values of $\child{g}$.
 We write $C[M](g)$ to denote the value of the gate $g$ and $C[M]$ to denote the value of the output gate.
 We say that $C$ computes the function $M \mapsto C[M]$.

 It is conventional to consider an arithmetic circuit $C$ over $\ff$ with variables $X$ to be computing a polynomial in $\ff[X]$, rather than a function $\ff^X \ra \ff$.
 This polynomial is defined via a similar recursive evaluation, except that now each gate labelled by a variable evaluates to the corresponding formal variable, and we treat addition and multiplication as ring operations in $\ff[X]$.
 Each gate then evaluates to some polynomial in $\ff[X]$.
 The polynomial computed by $C$ is the value of the output gate.